kubedb/cli/docs/elasticsearch.md

 elastic "elasticsearch-db" created
 ```

-Once the Elastic object is created, KubeDB operator will detect it and create the following Kubernetes objects in the same namespace:
+Once the Elasticsearch object is created, KubeDB operator will detect it and create the following Kubernetes objects in the same namespace:
 * StatefulSet (name: **elasticsearch-db**-es)
 * Service (name: **elasticsearch-db**)
 * GoverningService (If not available) (name: **kubedb**)